Daniel Padilla: 2015–present: Transition to adult roles and continued success

 On November 27, 2016 Star Music head Roxy Liquigan confirmed Padilla's fourth major concert dubbed "DJ’s Classic Back at Araneta".
 It was supposed to be staged at the Smart Araneta Coliseum on February 5, 2017.
 Due to his busy schedule, the concert was reset to October 2017.
 Padilla released his first compilation album, titled DJ Greatest Hits, on December 19, 2016.
 The album consists of eighteen songs; including sixteen of his all-time hits since the start of his music career, as well as two additional new songs, "Reyna Ng Puso Ko" and "Bastaw Ikaw".

 Padilla played the role of Jose Ibarra "Dos" Gonzales Jr. in the romantic-comedy film Can't Help Falling in Love.
 His performance was praised by critics.

 ABS-CBN released the first trailer of Padilla and Bernardo's upcoming Philippine horror-action fantasy drama television series sequel to the 2010 fantasy drama Imortal, La Luna Sangre (Spanish for The Blood Moon) in 2016.

+Padilla as Kapamilya signed on February 12, 2024, another contract with ABS-CBN's Carlo L. Katigbak-Mark Lopez for 15 years.

+Since 2025, Padilla stars alongside an ensemble cast as Andres Malvar in an action drama series Incognito.

+Personal life

+In 2018, the love team of Daniel Padilla and Kathryn Bernardo publicly disclosed the inception of their romantic relationship, revealing that they had been romantically involved since May 25, 2011.
+However, on November 30, 2023, the duo made a joint announcement formally declaring the end of their romantic relationship.